AnaG0307/favbooks-v3/README.md

 ## **About**

 FavBOOKS is an imaginery bookshop in central London and its website provides the user the opportunity to find their next favourite book from the comfort of home.
 The books are divided in different general genres with different subgenres to allow the user find what they are looking for or to discover something new.
 Once a book is been found the user can purchase the selected book or books and have them delivered at home.
-The user is also able to subscribe the the newsletter to receive news about the books.
+The user is also able to subscribe the the newsletter to receive news about the bookshop.

-## **Marketing & SEO**
+## **Marketing and SEO**

 #### **Marketing**
 The following questions were answered previous to the implementation stage to ensure that the needs of the user were met.
 During the implementation stage the points below described were implemented or will be implemented in future features.

-- **What do you users need?**
+- **What do your users need?**
     - Find the books they are looking for and be able to buy them.
     - Find new recommendations.
     - Find feedback from other readers to be able to make a more informed choice.